zbh888/BigDataProject/README.md

 (...,  ...)
 ```

+[This](https://cloud.ibm.com/docs/AnalyticsEngine?topic=AnalyticsEngine-upload-files-hdfs&locale=zh-TW) Shows how we can upload file to HDFS

 ### 2. Processing the data - A

 We can ignore keeping the time for our first version.
 So the data would look like this (No `NA`)